 Importantly, the time limit for harassment claims is 3-months less one day from the date of the last act of bullying to begin the claims process.
 Therefore, if you are thinking of making a claim, please contact us as soon as possible.

 There are numerous ways in which those suffering from workplace bullying can be compensated both for physical injuries and psychological injuries.
 We have detailed compensation amounts for psychological injuries below, however, for physical injuries (as there can be so many) we’d suggest using our compensation calculator.

 It is worth noting that psychiatric damage will revolve around the individual’s ability to cope with life, impact on their private life, treatment required, future vulnerability as well as the development of additional mental issues.

-- Relatively moderate psychiatric damage will relate directly to the duration over which an individual’s life was impacted but falling short of issues such as phobias and other disorders.
-In this instance compensation from £1,220 up to £4,670 will be available.
+- Relatively moderate psychiatric damage will relate directly to the duration over which an individual’s life was impacted but falls short of issues such as phobias and other disorders.
+In this instance compensation from £1,540, to up to £5,860 will be available.

 - Moderate psychiatric damage will reflect the impact on the individual’s life but will also take into account the long-term prognosis and professional help required.
 In this situation, compensation from £5,860 up to £19,070 will be available.

 - Moderately severe psychiatric damage includes severe cases of work-related stress brought on by bullying and harassment.
 Very often this will result in an inability to return to the workplace thereby attracting compensation from £19,070 up to £54,830.

 - Severe cases of bullying and harassment can have an extremely traumatic long-term impact on an individual’s life and ability to cope.
 Where the medical prognosis offers little hope in the longer-term, compensation from £54,830 up to £115,730 will be available.